 To set special options for a FS mount, first select the corresponding mountpoint from the list on the left.
-Once selected there are advanced options that can be set common to all FS types (except bind mounts have even less).
+Once selected, there are advanced common options that can be set for all FS types (except bind mounts which have less options).

 The automatic selection of the network used to mount the FS may be overridden.
 First the override must be activated by setting the check-mark for Override Network.
 A network can then be selected from the drop-down menu to force the mount to use this particular one regardless of what the network priorities of the associated export resource say.